 The impeller is found screwed onto the end of the motor shaft, it draws in water and pushed it out again.
 If the impeller in your pump breaks then you will lose pressure.
 Your impeller may have potentially seized or broken, in some cases, you may hear some rattling from the broken pieces.

 The diffuser is a cone-shaped cover that sits over the impeller, it helps to focus the impellers pulling force, you may notice a sudden drop in water pressure if this cracks or breaks.

-Strainer basket is there to catch debris before it enters the main part of your pump where it can cause damage.
+A strainer basket is there to catch debris before it enters the main part of your pump where it can cause damage.
 If your strainer basket cracks or breaks then parts of debris can get in.
-Signs of a broken strainer basket include, rattling noises, torn cartridges, and a clogged impeller.
+Signs of a broken strainer basket include rattling noises, torn cartridges, and a clogged impeller.

 Finally, the main part that you see, the pump housing.
-The housing is the part which holds all of the internals, it can often get worn and begin to crack after time, due to changes in weather, chemical exposure.
-You can usually see issues with the pump housing such as cracks, dry rot and other forms of degradation.
+The housing is the part that holds all of the internals, it can often get worn and begin to crack after time, due to changes in weather, chemical exposure.
+You can usually see issues with the pump housing such as cracks, dry rot, and other forms of degradation.

 There are several reasons why your pool pump is not priming, we will run through the most obvious causes.
 However, in some very rare circumstances, the problem is due to a leak in some underground pipework.
 If you go through this list and you are still having an issue, please contact your local SPATA registered swimming pool engineer.